danieledge/Fogh-timeline/TIMELINE_DATA_CHANGES.md

 # Timeline Data Changes

-## Overview
-This document tracks significant changes made to the Gipsy Hill Timeline data, including new entries, image additions, citation updates, and other modifications.
+This document tracks changes to timeline entries, images, and citations only.
+For technical and functional changes, see the release notes.

 ---

-## Changes by Timeline Entry (Last 2 Weeks)
+## Timeline Entry Changes (Last 2 Weeks)

 ### New Entries Added